 Yet a time is coming and has now come when the true worshipers will worship the Father in the Spirit and in truth, for they are the kind of worshipers the Father seeks.
 God is spirit, and his worshipers must worship in the Spirit and in truth.
 [John 4:23-24 (NIV)]

 In this day and age, we refuse to be bored.
-We watch one of three TVs while on the health club treadmill, listen to our iPods when out walking, and check our phones at red lights because, technically, we’re not texting while driving—we’re simply texting while stopping.
+We watch one of three TVs while on the health club treadmill, stream music or podcasts when out walking, and check our phones at red lights.
+(Technically, we’re not texting while driving—we’re simply texting while stopping.)
 We could blame technology, but our penchant for boredom has been a problem since the beginning of time.
 A golden calf and some “pagan revelry” was the Israelites’ antidote for boredom while Moses was on Mt.
 Sinai.
-Then, when they got bored with manna, they demanded meat.
+Then, when they got bored with manna, the Israelites demanded meat.
 David had at least eight wives but boredom caused his eyes to wander over to Uriah’s house where Bathsheba was bathing.
 Mankind just seems to be hardwired to tire of the “same old, same old” and, sometimes, that propensity for boredom enters into our worship.

-“I laugh so much during church, it’s seems almost sinful; it’s just so much fun to come!” said a friend about her church.
-A neighbor said of his pastor, “You’ve got to hear him preach; he’s just a fabulous speaker!”
-I know many who attend a nearby church because the services tend to revolve around the musical talents of a well-known and dramatic pianist/organist.
-While there’s nothing wrong with any of these and our worship should be pleasurable, we must be cautious.
-The center of attention is neither the musicians nor the man at the pulpit; it is the man who hung on the cross for our sins!
+“I laugh so much during church, it seems almost sinful; it’s just so much fun to come!” said a neighbor about her church.
+Another neighbor urged us to join them at their church because of the musical talents of their pianist/organist who is known for playing six keyboards at once.
+Neither neighbor, however, mentioned things like the substance of their pastor’s message, the basics of their church’s beliefs, or how their worship affects them.
+There’s nothing wrong with pastors who insert humor into their messages or great worship music but we must be cautious of thinking of church as entertainment.
+The center of attention is neither the man in the pulpit nor the musicians; it is the man who hung on the cross for our sins!
 Jesus was an impressive man while He walked the earth but impressing people was not His goal.
 If it was, He would have performed far more miracles; instead, He often told people not to tell anyone.
 His purpose wasn’t showy miracles but the lasting message of salvation.

 Worship is not about my enjoyment.
 It is about my enjoyment of God.
 It is not about my pleasure or my delight or my satisfaction.
 It is about my pleasure, delight, and satisfaction in God.
 Worship is not simply about glorifying God.
 It is about glorifying God by enjoying Him forever.
 [Sam Storms]